yfndev/ybudget/README.md

 - Content Security Policy (CSP) headers restrict which resources can be loaded
 - React automatically escapes user input when rendering
-- We don't use `dangerouslySetInnerHTML` or eval anywhere in the codebase
+- The only use of `dangerouslySetInnerHTML` is for CSS generation in chart components (no user input)

 **14. Rate Limiting**